xpepper/poker-hands-kata/README.md

 ### TODO

-* (get rid of first/second card fields)
-    => Encapsulate the firstCard and secondCard into a "cards" concept (a list of cards...)
+* Improve the check of two cards with the same value (card.hasSameValueOf ?)

 * Poker hand with two cards
     - flush (=> suit!)